yahoo/VerizonVideoPartnerSDK-iOS/tutorials/README.md

 ## Next Steps

-### Getting O2 Video/Playlist IDs into your apps
+### Getting Video/Playlist IDs into your apps

-The OVPSDK operates on O2 video and playlist IDs.
-That said, it is the application’s responsibility to dynamically acquire video IDs and/or playlist IDs either via your own CMS (content management system) or perhaps via a direct O2 Search API call.
+The VVPSDK operates on Verizon Video Partner network video and playlist IDs.
+That said, it is the application’s responsibility to dynamically acquire video IDs and/or playlist IDs either via your own CMS (content management system) or perhaps via a direct Search API call.
 Since apps are generally dynamic in their content (video or otherwise), you need to figure out how to deliver these content IDs into your app, so they can be passed to the SDK to play against.
-Although unadvised, the easiest possible approach is to hardcode one or more playlist ID[s] into an app, and let those playlists dynamically change their content via the O2 Portal.
+Although unadvised, the easiest possible approach is to hardcode one or more playlist ID[s] into an app, and let those playlists dynamically change their content via the Verizon Video Partner network Portal.
 The upside to this is you don’t need a CMS or further server communications on your end to get video information into your app, and thus to the SDK.
-The downside, is that if any of those IDs are ever deleted, the app will virtually be useless in terms of O2 video playback.
+The downside, is that if any of those IDs are ever deleted, the app will virtually be useless in terms of video playback.

-For more information about the O2 Search API, the O2 Portal, or creation and manipulation of playlists, please email the [Video Support Team](mailto:video.support@oath.com).
+For more information about the Search API, the Verizon Video Partner network Portal, or creation and manipulation of playlists, please email the [Video Support Team](mailto:video.support@oath.com).

-### Controlling Ads via your O2 Portal Account
+### Controlling Ads via your Portal Account

-You have some options with respect to ads and the OVPSDK.
+You have some options with respect to ads and the VVPSDK.
 During early development, your developers are going to want ads disabled because they’re intrusive to the development process, and unnecessary.
 Before you launch, you will likely want to see test or Public Service Announcement (PSA) ads enabled all the time, so you can get a feel for how ads will impact your users in various parts of your app.
 And, as you launch, you’ll want to enable live production ads for your app, so you’re ready to go as soon as your app passes through the App Store submission process.

 To make changes to the ads settings for your app, please contact [Video Support Team](mailto:video.support@oath.com) and they’ll promptly assist you.

 ## FAQ

-### iOS hardware ringer
+### iOS Hardware Ringer

 By default the hardware ringer position (muted/unmuted) is respected - if it is in muted state the video will play without sound.
 To override this behavior you need to add following code before creating a player.